 - Beware of including trigger words in your questions, like climate change, anti-___, rights and control.

-Keep the questions for rounds 4 and 5 the same.
+Keep the questions for round 3 the same.
 They are designed to allow you and your guests to appreciate each other and declare any future action.

 materials to be transparent about bias.